Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Application of Common Randomness: Secure Identification

 $T^{m}$ is sent over the Wiretap channel.

-Bob generates $L=\Psi(Y^{n},Z^{m})$ such that $\text{Pr}[K\neq L] \leq \epsilon$.
+Bob generates $L=\Psi(Y^{n},Z^{n})$ such that $\text{Pr}[K\neq L]$ is low.
 Since we have used a wiretap code in the second part, Bob, interested in $i^{\prime}$, can identify whether the message of interest was sent or not.
 We choose the rate of the first code to be approximately equal to the capacity of the channel to the legitimate receiver so that Bob can identify the message at a rate approximately equal to $C(g,P),$ the transmission capacity of the main channel, without paying a price for the identification task.
 Although Eve can decode with low error probability the sequence $T^{n}$, she cannot, with this setting, identify the color, i.e., the second fundamental part of the sent codeword, even if she knows the correlation between the sources.
 Thus, the wiretapper cannot identify the message $i$.
 For more details regarding the proof, we refer the reader to \cite{wafapaper}.
-Assume now that Alice and Bob have CR capacity $C_{CR}(g,P)$.
-Then, by applying the Transformator-Lemma \cite{trafo}\cite{Idfeedback}, it holds that
+Let us denote the CR capacity for this model by $C_{CR}(g,P).$ Then, by applying the Transformator-Lemma \cite{trafo}\cite{Idfeedback}, it holds that

 In addition, it holds by Proposition \ref{proposition1} that